 Invest in a 529 college plan

-One of the most popular methods for saving for college is starting a 529 plan, according Bankrate.
+One of the most popular methods for saving for college is starting a 529 plan.
 This operates like an individual retirement account or 401(k) plan.
 It is a tax-free option that allows you as a parent to stash away and invest money for your child.

 Consider prepaying tuition

+Prepaying tuition allows you to pay for your newborn’s future college costs at the price it is now.
+It won’t increase if the costs rise.
 In addition, the money is also guaranteed by the states in which you buy.
-Also, prepaid tuition plans offer parents tax incentives, according to Bankrate.
+Also, prepaid tuition plans offer parents tax incentives such as a tax break or deduction.

 Prepaid tuition is a more secure option than a 529 plan because it does not depend so heavily on the condition of the market.
 After the financial crisis, many parents helplessly watched 529 plans dive in conjunction with the stock market.
 Prepaid tuition provides security because it is not impacted by the market or the rising cost of education.